pema99/aoc2020/README.md

 # aoc2020
 Advent of code 2020.
 Trying to use a different language each day this year.
+Probably won't do every day, and might skip some if they are uninteresting.

 # Language list
 Day 1 - F#